PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World Generation + JobSystem/Lecture/english.md

 You will notice the record button at the top, this is for recording data for the profiler to use, the thing is a dropdown, by default you will be in Hierarchy mode click on the dropdown to change it to Timeline mode.
 In timeline mode you shoul dbe able to see worker threads under "Jobs".

 # Recycling chunks
-Before we can make the recycling systrem we used in the cubes example we have to address the `GetRoundedPos()` function.
-Before we were rounding to the 1's place (since the cubes were only 1 x 1 x 1), but now we need to round to whatever `Data.chunkSize` is, so that `GetRoundedPos()` will return multiples of 16 (assuming `Data.chunkSize` was 16).
+Before we can make the recycling system we used in the cubes example we have to address the `GetRoundedPos()` function.
+Before we were rounding to the 1's place (since the cubes were only 1 x 1 x 1), but now we need to round to whatever `Data.chunkSize` is, so that `GetRoundedPos()` will return multiples of 16 (assuming `Data.chunkSize` was 16) that can correspond to a chunk position.

 The `Mathf.Round()` function will only round to the nearest 1's place.
 We can reduce the players chunk position to become multiples of 1 by simply dividing the players position by 16 (therefore reducing the players chunk position to multiples of 1) rounding it, and then multiplying again by 16 to get back to a multiple of 16.